 It is illegal for a person under the age of 18 to purchase or possess tobacco, and it is illegal to sell tobacco to a person under the age of 18.
 A person purchasing a tobacco product must have proper identification for proof of age.
 A fine of up to \$500 may be imposed for such violations.
-Indiana law also prohibits smoking in public buildings (including all BSU properties), except in designated smoking areas and private residence rooms.
+Indiana law also prohibits smoking in public buildings (including all Ball State properties), except in designated smoking areas and private residence rooms (this includes some apartments in Scheidler Apartments but no residence hall rooms).
 A fine up to \$500 may be imposed for such violations.